nadrane/blog/content/_posts/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 There are two types of performance relevant to this discussion: the speed of the static site generator itself, and the speed of the website it produces.

-If a a static site generator is slow to render your changes, it slows down your development speed.
+If a static site generator is slow to render your changes, it slows down your development speed.
 Fortunately, both Hexo and Gatsby refresh changes without perceptible delay.

 The speed of the sites these tools produce varies quite drastically.